cacttus/BR2/project/devlog.md

 					* SO WE MUST NOT HAVE NODEDATA, INSTEAD, MOVE ALL OF NODEDATA to SceneNode!
 		* Now, we want our other Link model to modify, and create clones of.
 So we make a _deep copy_.
 			* As above, specify deep.
 This will clone the data.
 			* For objects to animate independently we need separate animation buffers.
-This is already covered.
+This is already covered.git ba

 *2/17/2020*